-When you create a map from an Excel spreadsheet, we need to be able to recognize your data.
+When you create a map from Excel data, we need to be able to recognize that data.
 Therefore, we need you to get the right column headers.
 This article explains how to format your data so that it comes into Mapline correctly.

 The first row of the data that you paste into Mapline should contain the titles of each column.
 These are the “headers.”
 You can have as many columns of data as you like, however, there are certain ones which we need in order to be able to recognize your addresses and plot the locations correctly.
 The following headers are recognized by Mapline:

 This is the column with the name of your location.
 When you hover over a location in the map, the Name will appear to let you know which location you are viewing.
 This is not a required field, but it is a key field we look for.

 This is the address of your location.
 This can either contain the full address (street, city, state, postal code), or this my just contain the street.

 This is the state or providence of your location.